dhs-gov/sentop-azure/README.md

 ## XLSX Files

-Due to the variation of XLSX tables, SENTOP places some requirements to ensure correct and complete processing.
+Due to variations in XLSX table formats, SENTOP places some restrictions to ensure correct and complete processing.

 ### SENTOP Config file